Prostate Cancer Screening: PSA and Prostate Ultrasound

 Complications are rare after biopsy of the prostate but include bleeding and infection.
 To minimize the risk of bleeding, patients are instructed to stop all aspirin or aspirin like compounds seven to ten days prior to the procedure.
 Patients who are taking a blood thinner, (i.e. Coumadin) need to stop the medication five days prior to the procedure.
 To minimize the risk of infection, preventive antibiotics are given the day before, the day of and the day after the procedure.
 A Fleets enema is usually given the day of the procedure to empty the rectal area.

-For patients who undergo ultrasound and biopsy and have benign findings, we recommend careful, ongoing follow up.
-Patients should have a follow up digital rectal exam and PSA in three to six months after their procedure and at regular six months intervals thereafter.
-In some cases even closer follow up may be recommended.
+For patients who undergo prostate biopsy and have benign findings, we recommend careful, ongoing follow up.
+Patients should have a follow up digital rectal exam and PSA approximately six months after their procedure and at regular six months intervals thereafter.

 Do all men with prostate cancer need treatment?